We’ve talked about how to poop when it comes to adults—and what your poop says about your health. But what about newborn

 Hard, dry baby stool

-Breastfed babies don’t typically get constipated since breastmilk has the perfect balance of fat and protein.
-If baby is formula fed and not eating solids yet, you should talk to your pediatrician who may suggest switching formulas.
-(Here are some healthy ones!)
+Breastfed babies don’t typically get constipated, since breastmilk has the perfect balance of fat and protein.
+If baby is formula fed and not eating solids yet, you should talk to your pediatrician—they may suggest switching formulas.
+(Here are some healthy formulas!)

 Beginning solids may bring on constipation.
 Don’t introduce solids until at least 6 months, and make baby is showing signs of readiness before you do.
 Baby’s digestive tract needs time to adjust to what he’s eating.
 Back off on the solid foods and breastfeed on demand.

 Baby or newborn diarrhea

-Alternately, if baby is suddenly passing especially loose stools, you may be looking at diarrhea which may be casued by a viral infection like RSV.
+Alternately, if baby is suddenly passing especially loose stools, you may be looking at diarrhea.
+This may be caused by a viral infection like RSV.
 Call your pediatrician, who can run tests to rule out bacterial infection.

 If baby is already eating solids, put him on a BRAB diet (a variation of the BRAT diet):